silshack/spring2014/_posts/2014-02-15-libbycodingbat2.md

 Some of these were real doozies.
 I would have been entirely lost on some, were it not for the long winded people on stackoverflow who like to correct each other & provide detailed explanations.

 ### 1. String-2: double_char
 This was one of the easier ones for me - I got all green on the first go.
-If only the lists problems went so painlessly...
+If only the logic problems went so painlessly...

 _Given a string, return a string where for every char in the original, there are two chars._